 Over the years, there have been many different Social Media channels – some have faded away from popular use, whereas others are an everyday fixture for many internet users.
-There are over 3 billion active Social Media users – with a new user signing up every 15 seconds.
-(Statusbrew)
+According to Status Brew, there are over 3 billion active Social Media users – with a new user signing up every 15 seconds.

 The potential for advertising and marketing your brand is enormous – but only when you reach the right people, at the right time, in the right place, with the right message.
 Your brand needs to have an effective social media strategy that takes into account the needs of your audience, the strengths (and weaknesses) of your product, and knows how to adapt to the changes brought about by evolving consumer expectations, and what the platforms themselves are doing.

 Social Media Marketing is a highly effective tool for interacting with your loyal customers, and gaining new interest.
 But if you promote your business without understanding how using social media works, you will not benefit as much as you should.

 Social Media Expectations Are Constantly Changing – Are You?